facebookresearch/fairseq/examples/wav2vec/README.md

 --post-process letter
 ```

+The audio files list can be provided through --audio-file-list as a comma separated list.
+The dict file also needed to be
+provided from --dict-file.
+The dict file of the training data of the model could be used here.

 ## Use wav2vec 2.0 with 🤗Transformers:

 Wav2Vec2 is also available in the [🤗Transformers library](https://github.com/huggingface/transformers) since version 4.3.